zhr-ebrahimzade/Bootloader-and-Protected-Mode-Transition/README.md

-#  Breast Cancer Diagnosis Using CESM Images
+#  Bootloader and Protected Mode Transition

 - **Bootloader Development**: Custom bootloader designed to boot in real mode and prepare the system for protected mode transition.
 - **Protected Mode Transition**: Worked on configuring segment descriptors and enabling the A20 line to switch the system into protected mode, allowing access to 32-bit memory addressing.